yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 4/README.md

 This ensures methodological consistency: the same rules apply to cholera, HIV, and Zika.
 A human expert could override these choices per-disease, but the framework provides a defensible starting point.

-### Why RAG-only for Phase 3 input (not "both")?
+### Why Rule-Based Retrieval-only for Phase 3 input (not "both")?

-We evaluated three Phase 3 gap-filling strategies: RAG-only, LLM-only, and both.
-RAG-only produced the best structural recall (0.94 comp, 0.85 flow).
+We evaluated three Phase 3 gap-filling strategies: Rule-Based Retrieval-only, LLM-only, and both.
+Rule-Based Retrieval-only produced the best structural recall (0.94 comp, 0.85 flow).
 Adding LLM inference slightly hurt recall on average because LLMs occasionally hallucinate structurally plausible but incorrect compartments.
 Since Phase 4 runs the ODE of the filled model, structural correctness matters — a spurious compartment creates spurious flows.
-We therefore use `--mode auto`, which scores all three modes and picks the best per paper; in the current Gemini showcase this always selects RAG-only.
+We therefore use `--mode auto`, which scores all three modes and picks the best per paper; in the current Gemini showcase this always selects `retrieval_only` (Rule-Based Retrieval-only).

 ### Why fix the initial conditions in `generic_simulator.py`?